 Florence With Kids In January

 Like Venice, Florence is best for a quick visit with kids during the cold month of January.
 Stay warm inside the museums – get a guide to make them kid-friendly (and read about visiting the Accademia with kids!).
-Visit La Specola, Florence’s quirky Natural History museum (temporarily closed), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.
+Visit La Specola, Florence’s quirky Natural History museum (opening March 2024), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.

 Milan With Kids In January

 While the cold and rainy weather will keep your kids away from the playgrounds, you’ll find plenty of outdoor activities to keep them (and you!) happy.
-Some favorites include exploring the science museum, visiting the planetarium, touring the soccer stadium, and wandering through the aquarium.
+Some favorites include exploring the science museum, visiting the planetarium, and touring the soccer stadium.
 Warm up your body with a climb to the top of the Duomo.

 What To Wear In Italy In January